 Masters Tournament Par 3 Contest History

 Augusta National Chairman Clifford Roberts came up with the idea for the Par 3 Contest.
 Though he had good intentions in seeing it as a unique pre-Tournament attraction, not everyone saw things his way.
 The idea of a “Tom Thumb course” was mocked by some club members, and Roberts had to work to win over their support.
-No one could have foreseen that the Par 3 Contest would grow to be a beloved annual event.
+No one could have foreseen that the Par 3 Contest would become a beloved annual event.

 The length of the course, 1,060 yards, was determined by George W. Cobb, with significant contributions from Roberts himself in the design process.
 The par-3 course opened for play in 1958.
 In 1960, the first such competition was held, and Sam Snead emerged victorious.

-Two Astonishing facts in the par-3 Contest
+Two Astonishing Facts in the Par-3 Contest

 - The players dress their toddlers up as caddies and have them try to carry golf clubs.
 This event makes you feel good because it is so adorable.
 Anyone who sees a toddler wearing a tiny Augusta National jumpsuit and maintaining a small bag or handling a flagpole twice their height is sure to smile.

 - And the second part is that no one has ever won the Par-3 Contest and then the Masters in the same year.
-No one knows for sure if this is a curse, if it’s just peaking a few days early, or if it’s just a matter of chance and statistics.
+No one knows for sure if this is a curse if it’s just peaking a few days early or if it’s just a matter of chance and statistics.
 But it’s always fun to see how the Par-3 champion performs on the extensive course.

-Reasons make the Par-3 Contest the most enthralling sport
+Reasons Make the Par-3 Contest the Most Enthralling Sport

 The center of the Par 3 Course is two ponds, which are to the right of the clubhouse.
 They are surrounded by trees, bushes, flowers, pine straw, and anything else Bob Ross ever painted in nature, and white Augusta National cabins can be seen in the distance.
 There are nine of the greenest, best-kept par three holes in the world.
 When people are there, it’s a spectacular mix of colors that can’t be made again on a palette.